-Before I fell in love with gardening, I worked as a roofing contractor; in fact, I spent 17 years of my life either on scaffolding, up ladders or climbing over roof tiles.
+Before I fell in love with gardening, I worked as a roofing contractor; in fact, I’ve spent 17 years of my life in home improvement and construction.

 I believe I have more experience with ladders and access equipment than most people, and on this page, I’ll show you what I think is the best telescopic ladder and why.

 I also show you what to look out for when buying one of these ladders, what they are good for and crucially, what tasks they’re not suitable for.

 In a Hurry?
 Here’s The Best Telescopic Ladder